MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ![Package Support Framework](images/desktop-to-uwp/package-support-framework.png)

 Here's how it works.
 You'll create a configuration file that specifies the fix(s) that you want to apply to your application.
-Then, you'll modify your package to point to the shim launcher executable file.
+Then, you'll modify your package to point to the PSF launcher executable file.

-When users start your application, the shim launcher is the first executable that runs.
-It reads your configuration file, and injects the runtime fix(s) and the runtime manager  DLL into the application process.
+When users start your application, the PSF launcher is the first executable that runs.
+It reads your configuration file, and injects the runtime fix(es) and the runtime manager  DLL into the application process.

 ![Package Support Framework  DLL Injection](images/desktop-to-uwp/package-support-framework-2.png)